Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/1_User_Manual.rst

 Part 5: Downloading
 -------------------

 Select the models you want save as prefab and press "Download".
+You can select more than one model.
 This may take a while, since the downloaded models will also automatically be imported into Unity.